Analysing and visualising bike-sharing demand with outliers

-\paragraph{Exploratory analysis: Spatial variation.} The total usage varies greatly across terminals, with those closer to the centre of Washington D.C. being more popular on average.
-Figure \ref{fig:usage_terminal}a visualises this idea by indicating the mean annual usage per terminal across the region.
-The most popular terminals observe more than 130,000 uses per year, whereas the least popular terminals observe less than one on average.
-Over half of the terminals (51\%) recorded fewer than 5,000 pick-up or drop-off events per year.
-To indicate the distribution, Figure \ref{fig:usage_terminal}b provides the mean annual usage per terminal in a histogram.
+The total usage varies greatly across stations, with those closer to the centre of Washington D.C. being more popular on average.
+Figure~\ref{fig-usage_terminal}(a) visualises this idea by indicating the mean annual usage per station across the region.
+The most popular stations observe more than 130,000 uses per year, whereas the least popular stations observe less than one on average.
+Over half of the stations (51\%) recorded fewer than 5,000 pick-up or drop-off events per year.
+To indicate the distribution, Figure~\ref{fig-usage_terminal}(b) provides the mean annual usage per station in a histogram.